Talk Dirty (Jason Derulo song)

 "Talk Dirty" is a song by American singer Jason Derulo, released as the second single from his third studio album, Tattoos (2013), in Europe and Australia.
-Derulo's third studio album was retitled Talk Dirty for its US release, featuring an alternative track listing.
-It was released as the third single in the US on January 7, 2014.
-The song features the American rapper 2 Chainz, making it Derulo's first single to feature a guest performer, excluding the French version of "Whatcha Say".
+Derulo's third studio album was retitled Talk Dirty for its American release, featuring an alternative track listing.
+It was released as the third single in the United States on January 7, 2014.
+The song features hip-hop rapper 2 Chainz, making it Derulo's first single to feature a guest performer, excluding the French-language version of his debut song "Whatcha Say".
 The artists co-wrote the song with Jason Evigan, Sean Douglas, Ori Kaplan, Tamir Muskat, Tomer Yosef, and Ricky Reed; the latter is also the song's producer.
-The song is built around sampled instrumentals from "Hermetico" by the Israeli band Balkan Beat Box from their 2007 studio album Nu Med.
+The song is built around a sample from "Hermetico" by the Israeli band Balkan Beat Box from their 2007 studio album Nu Med.

 A music video for "Talk Dirty" was directed by Colin Tilley, which incorporates types of dance from a variety of different cultures: it was released through Derulo's account on YouTube on August 7, 2013.
 Upon its release, "Talk Dirty" received mixed reviews from music critics, though was a worldwide success.
-The song reached the top position in Australia, Germany, Israel, and the United Kingdom, while also reaching the top 10 in Austria, Canada, Denmark, Finland, France, Hungary, Ireland, the Netherlands, New Zealand, Norway, Sweden, Switzerland, and the United States.
+The song reached the top position in Australia, Germany, Israel, and the UK, while also reaching the top 10 in Austria, Canada, Denmark, Finland, France, Hungary, Ireland, the Netherlands, New Zealand, Norway, Sweden, Switzerland, and the United States.